What is the Pill?

 - nausea (feeling sick) – try taking the Pill with food or in the evening

-- sore breasts (supportive bra can help)
+- sore or tender breasts/chest (supportive bra can help)

-- changes in mood, including feeling depressed
+- changes in mood, including feeling depressed.

 Who should not take the Pill?